erick805/rickylau-dev/content/blog/react-hooks/index.md

 ```

 This is an example of a side effect being introduced through React’s lifecycle methods found in
 Classes.
-E.g. componentDidMount, componentDidUpdate, componentWillUnMount.
+E.g. `componentDidMount()`, `componentDidUpdate()`, `componentWillUnMount()`

-In this example, the componentDidMount “mounts” or sets up the title of the document to be the current count of the local state, the componentDidUpdate is invoked as soon as the updating happens, the most common use case for componentDidUpdate is updating the DOM in response to a prop or state change, if we wanted to reset the count, we would also need a componentWillUnMount().
+In this example, the `componentDidMount()` “mounts” or sets up the title of the document to be the current count of the local state.

+The componentDidUpdate is invoked as soon as the updating happens, the most common use case for componentDidUpdate is updating the DOM in response to a prop or state change.

+If we wanted to reset the count, we would also need a componentWillUnMount().

 **Hook Example:**

-For our 3 week capstone at Fullstack Academy of Code we utilized functional components with hooks using useEffect() to fetch NYC OPEN DATA and remote custom databases in arcGIS.
+During our 3 week capstone at Fullstack Academy of Code we utilized functional components with hooks using `useEffect()` to fetch NYC OPEN DATA and remote custom databases in arcGIS.
 Here is our [Github: VisualNYC](https://github.com/1904cs-charlie-owl/VisualNYC) and our [features](https://rickylau.dev/visualnyc/).

-Here is an example with useEffect():
+Here is an example with the `useEffect()` hook:

 ```
 import React, {useState} from 'react'